naboufadel/up206-nour/README.md

 ## Goals/Objecives for class
-I'm familiar with the basiscs of GIS, through ESRI, and so I would like to learn more about GIS and Spatial Analysis through other mediums.
+I'm familiar with the basiscs of GIS, through ESRI, but I would like to learn more about GIS and Spatial Analysis through other mediums.
 Through this class, I hope to learn more about coding and how I can use that in spatial analysis.
 I would also like to learn how to effectively convey urban planning and public health topics through GIS in a way that is accessible to everyone.

 ## Project Ideas
 I don't have any specific project in mind.
 I think I would be able to narrow my search the more I learn about the class and my capabilities through coding, but so far I'm interested in: